jvpdls/request-header-parser-ms/README.md

 This is a simple API project that parses the request header and returns the IP address, preferred languages and system information of the client.

+## Live preview

+See a live preview of this project [here](https://request-header-parser-ms.vercel.app/).

 ## Usage

 To get the IP address, preferred languages and system information of the client, make a request to `/api/whoami`.